signal18/docs.signal18.io/03.usage/02.http/docs.md

 ## HTTP Client Usage

-*replication-manager**  when started to monitor your clusters, provide an internal HTTP server:
+**replication-manager**  once started for monitoring your clusters, provide internal HTTP interface:

-it is accessible on http://localhost:10001.
+Access it via pointing a web browser to  http://localhost:10001.

-By default it is bind only to `localhost` and need to be changed to bind address to get access on the network.
+By default it is bind  to `localhost` and this need to be changed to bind address to get remote access on the network.

 It looks like this: